osate/website/source/download-and-install.md

 # Download and Installation

 The latest OSATE release can be downloaded from [here](http://osate-build.sei.cmu.edu/download/osate/stable/latest/products/).

 ## New Installation

-OSATE is available for Windows (64-bit), Mac OSX (64-bit), and Linux (64-bit).
+OSATE is available for Windows (64-bit), macOS (64-bit), and Linux (64-bit).
 As a prerequisite Java 8 is required; in the following we assume that it is already installed.
 See [here](https://java.com/en/download/help/download_options.xml) for help with installing Java.

 Note: Running OSATE under Java 9 or 10 is not supported and may not work.

 To install OSATE, download the archive file for your platform from the OSATE download site (see below), choose an installation directory and unpack the archive file there.
 The installation directory contains a